raspishake/rsudp/docs/testing.rst

     conda activate rsudp
     python packetize.py -i input.mseed -o testdata

-Then, running ``rs-test`` will use your own data for plots and alerts.
+Then, running ``rs-test`` will use your own data for testing plots and alerts.

 .. note::